» PEER / CARES Events / Programs

 Red My Lips - Stop Victim Blaming

 Wearing red lipstick in April is another way to speak out against the damaging myths and victim-blaming attitudes providing an opportunity to stand in solidarity with survivors.
 Come to the CARES tables and grab a red lipstick button, sticker or put on red lipstick.
-Red My Lips will be observed April 30th, 2025 at Chapman the same day as Denim Day-2024.
+Red My Lips will be observed April 30th, 2025 at Chapman the same day as Denim Day.

 Mental and Physical Health Presentations and Sexual Violence Prevention Programs

 This year on September 25th 200+ Chapman community members participated in our WALK.
 Many thanks for taking a stand against ALL Violence: interpersonal, dating and domestic violence, hazing, substance abuse as well as all other violent acts targeting vulnerable populations.
+Many thanks to ALL who participated.

-CARES Active Bystander Intervention (ABI) Award
+C.A.R.E.S. - Creating A Rape-free Environment Active Bystander Intervention (ABI) Award

 SAVS (Waymakers) Support Drive